 2. Merged cells — spanning headers and multi-row cells break simple grid detection.

 Here’s how the leading Python libraries handle it, with code and benchmark numbers.
-(For the full story of how we benchmarked every PDF extractor and why routing matters, start there.)
+(For the full story of how we benchmarked every PDF extractor and why per-page routing matters, start there.)

 pip install pdfmux[tables]